Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Analysis: Prompts and Ideal Distributions

 \subsection{Definitions}

-We use the term \defn{ground} for the set of propositions that are considered true \cite{sep-speech-acts}.
-This includes both propositions that were explicitly stated and propositions that are stipulated, based on common knowledge or some inference process.

-The text is assumed to be generated by an agent, which we describe on the basis of the belief-desire-intention (BDI) framework \cite{Bratman1987-BRAIPA}.
-Beliefs are the agent's knowledge, desires are its general goals, and intentions are specific plans for actions, based on the beliefs and desires.
+We use the term \defn{ground} for the set of propositions that are common knowledge \citep{sep-speech-acts}.
+This includes both explicitly stated propositions and propositions stipulated based on common knowledge or some inference process.
+The text is assumed to be generated by an agent, which we describe on the basis of the belief-desire-intention (BDI) framework \citep{Bratman1987-BRAIPA, zuppiroli2025beliefdesireintentionontologymodellingmental}.
+The agent observes the \defn{world}; forms \defn{beliefs} which are the agent's knowledge; has \defn{desires} which are its general goals; and finally derives \defn{intentions} which are specific plans for actions.

-We use the following (simplified) setting: we are given an input string $\winput$ which sets the ground.
-We consider possible output strings $\woutput$, which are assumed to be generated by some agent.
-The beliefs and desires of the agent can be established from the ground.
-We define the agent's beliefs as a set of events $\belief= \{\outputs_n\}$ and its desire $\desire$ as a random variable $f$, drawn from a space of functions from beliefs to strings $\desires = \{f_n\}, \, f_n: \belief \to \vocab^*$. $p(f \mid \winput)$ describes the probability of applying the function $f$ given the ground $\winput$.
+We use the following (simplified) setting: an input string $\winput$ sets the ground.
+Possible output strings $\woutput$ can be generated by some agent, whose beliefs and desires can be established from the ground.
+We define the agent's beliefs $\belief$ as a set of propositions the agent holds---these may be events (e.g., ``$\outputs$ occurred'') or probabilistic statements (e.g., ``$p(\outputs \mid \inputs)=q$'').
+Its desire $\desire$ is a random variable $f$ drawn from a space of (possibly stochastic) functions from beliefs to strings $\desires = \{f_n\}, \, f_n: \belief \to \vocab^*$. $p(f \mid \winput)$ describes the probability of applying the function $f$ given the ground $\winput$.
 We further assume here that $\winput$ includes a reference to some world event, denoted by $\inputs$, in addition to other possible information, and that $\woutput$ has a unique referent event $\outputs$.
+The agent intends (and executes) an action about $\outputs$ based on its beliefs $\belief$, which include propositions the agent holds about the world, and desires $\desires$, which can include predicting unobserved outcomes or faithfully reporting observed ones.